Blog

 “I’ve got this.
 You can rest.”

 Firm but gentle.
 No yelling.
-No slamming doors.
+No slammed doors.

 4. Offer it a new job

-Your inner critic is terrible at predicting social disaster, but it can be great at:
+The inner critic may not be great at predicting social disaster, but it can be surprisingly helpful at:

 • reminding you to prepare